OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

 1. Feature branches:
    1. Deploy to temporary environments.
-   2. The namespaces and database are temporary, and the Kubernetes cluster and SQL Server are static:
+   2. The namespaces and database are temporary, and the Kubernetes cluster and SQL Server are static.
    3. Every code check-in on a feature branch triggers a new build.
    4. The built artifact is only deployed to temporary environments.
 Tag each build artifact with a pre-release tag.
    5. Delete the temporary environment when a pull request gets closed.